 As parents become increasingly involved in directing their kids’ education at home, it’s completely understandable if you feel a little lost at first.
 Luckily, there’s a wealth of online resources to help you make the most of this time with your children.
 Proven, teacher-approved science experiments can be fun and educational for the entire family.

-Here’s a list of proven, kid-tested activities for K-12 that you can complete at home:
+Here’s a list of proven, kid-tested activities for K-12 you complete at home:

 Toddlers & Preschoolers

 Sensory play is the key to helping your little one learn.
 At this early age, science experiments can be perfect for the growing preschooler mind.
 Here are some age-appropriate scientific resources that are safe, exciting, and tactile:

 - Science Activities for Preschoolers: From lava to rain clouds, there are no limits to the kinds of experiments you can create in your kitchen.

 - Toddler Science Experiments: These toddler-friendly activities range from magnets to ice painting.
 With this variety of fun experiments, your toddler can get hands on.

 - Science Activities for Toddlers: Really get your preschoolers excited and interested in science by making nature collages, rainbows, and wind chimes.

 Now that your child is a little bit older, you can take learning to a new level.
 When teaching science to your kindergartner, you’ll both learn new things!
 Try out some of these ingenious online resources: